JonathanDussot/valladolid-snooker-club/README.md

 - #238901 / RGB(35, 137, 1)

   - This colour would give the user a certain sense of comfort considering its proximity to the colour of a typical table cloth.
-This was tken into account upon creating the navigation bar and background colour of the header.
+This was taken into account upon creating the navigation bar and background colour of the header.
 It has also been used throughout parts of the page to continue to have the feeling resonate within the users and their experience.

 - White (#ffffff)